tpetzoldt/antibioticR/README.md

 # antibioticR

-R package to estimate antibiotic resistance cutoff values from ZD and MIC distributions of environmental samples
+is an **R package** to estimate antibiotic resistance cutoff values from ZD and MIC distributions of environmental samples

 The package aims to improve the accesibility to statistical methods for analysing populations of resistant and non-resistant bacteria from an environmental, i.e. non-clinical perspective.
 The methods are intended to describe sensitivity, tolerance and resistance on a sub-acute level in order to compare populations of different origin on gradual scales.